 Many libraries across the country have been hosting or participating in Drag Queen Story Hours.
 A few have experienced pushback from some members of their community.
 To support libraries facing challenges we have established this collection of resources.
 We will continue to add to it and welcome your contributions.

 The Individuals Behind Drag Queen Story Hour

-The inspiration behind Drag Queen Storytime (aka Drag Queen Story Hour) is a lesbian from Los Angeles, one Michelle Tea (Tomasik), and RADAR Productions of San Francisco.
+The inspiration behind Drag Queen Storytime (aka Drag Queen Story Hour) is a lesbian (good link) from Los Angeles, one Michelle Tea (Tomasik), and RADAR Productions of San Francisco.
 RADAR productions is a Bay Area production company whose mission statement reads: “RADAR is a Bay Area queer literary arts organization creating and supporting a community of queer artists through commissioning, developing and presenting ground-breaking literary work.”
 Looks like big business.

 The money bags behind RADAR and Drag Queen Story Hour are the California Arts Council, the San Francisco Public Libraries, the Horizons Foundation, the Zellerbach Foundation and, notably, the Walter and Elise Haas Foundation.